Wuild/GatherLite/README.md

 When you view your World Map, you will also see the item locations marked on the particular map you are viewing there.

+**please download this addon from curseforge.com or the twitch app**

 #### Commands
 Use /gather or /gatherlite when using these commands